netguru/videochatguru-android/README.md

 You can reffer to our sample for solution based on Firebase that allowed us to create and implement Chat Roullette logic.
 Firebase will also allow you to easily observe handshake process in real time.

 ## Sample
-Chatroulette sample allows you to have a video chat with random stranger, project showcase use of VideoChatGuru WebRTC wrapper on Android.
+Chat&Roll sample allows you to have a video chat with random stranger, project showcase use of VideoChatGuru WebRTC wrapper on Android.
 Signaling is done through Firebase.
 Your Firebase setup should provide at least one IceServer - for best results you should provide at least one Turn server to be able to make connection when peer to peer connection fails.

 ## Development
 To run sample project you need to prepare Firebase instance first.